restify/node-restify/docs/index.md

 ## Responses' Content Negotiation And Formatting

+In restify, content type negotiation is tightly coupled with response formatting.
+Automatically negotiable content types are defined by available formatters, and a content type is required on response objects to determine which formatter to use to format the response.

+By default, formatting of responses is enabled, but it can be disabled by passing `disableResponseFormatting: true` to the `Server` constructor.
+The rest of this section describes the behavior of restify when responses formatting is enabled.
+When formatting is disabled, `res.send`'s behavior is equivalent to `res.sendRaw`.

 If you're using `res.send()` restify will determine the content-type to respond with by, from highest priority to lowest priority: